teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 	* copy infinispancache-vdb.xml and infinispancache-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments

-8) security:

--  to add the administrative user and password run: bin/adduser.sh
--  [optional] setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

-	the default is username=user   password=user

-9) [Required] Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf This will trigger the loading of the 10 Orders and then present that list on the page.
+8) [Required] Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf This will trigger the loading of the 10 Orders and then present that list on the page.

-10) Use a sql tool, like SQuirreL, to connect and issue following example query:
+9) Use a sql tool, like SQuirreL, to connect and issue following example query:

 -  connect:  jdbc:teiid:orders@mm://localhost:31000
+-  queries

+[1] select * from OrdersView
--  query: select * from OrdersView
+[2] select * from OrdersView where OrderNum > 3